mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/supported-bms.md

 ## Most used BMS

-This are the three most used BMS with this driver.
+These are the three most used BMS with this driver.

 🥇 JKBMS (68% of all systems)